Caimito Navigator

 Developer surrounded by silent blockers

-Issues accumulate quietly until they become crises
+Issues accumulate until they become crises

 The culprit isn’t your people.
 It’s the gap between where work happens and where decisions are made.
 Status meetings consume the time meant for actual work.
 Good work happens but never reaches leadership.